Kryptonite New York Diamond Review: From Zero to Hero?

 Your paying a premium for protection that you don't really get

-But until they do, I recommend you look at other locks (and don't forget not everyone needs an angle grinder resistant bike lock, check out my guide to the best bike locks to find out more).
+And don't forget: not everyone needs an angle grinder resistant bike lock, check out my guide to the best bike locks to find out more!

 Alternatives to the Kryptonite New York Diamond